jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 One of the most eagerly requested additions from our users and partners is the introduction of a Min/Max parameter or Advanced Pricing Strategy, addressing the need for precise control.
 This feature is implemented at the contract level, empowering users to define a minimum price for selling and a maximum price for buying within their DCA orders, adding an extra layer of security for more precise order execution.
 This strategy ensures order execution within a user-defined price range.
 If the price falls outside the range during the execution, Jupiter will reattempt to fill your order at a later time till successful, while also enforcing our randomiser at a later time so your trade remains unpredictable.

 ![DCA2](DCA(2).jpg)
-*Example above is setting both minimum and maximum price for the DCA order to be executed.*
+*The example above sets both the minimum and maximum prices for the DCA order to be executed.*

 - Minimum price - $19
 - Maximum price - $20